RoliqueSuperSonic9000/blackjack_terminal/README.md

   -b BOTS, --bots BOTS  Enter number of bots you want.
 Up to 7 -t TIME, --time TIME  Wait time for actions such as deal cards, hit, stand,
-                        etc. For simulations do 0, for humans playing do 1.5 --minimum MINIMUM     Table Minimum Bet
+                        etc. For simulations do 0, for humans playing do 1.5 -a ALL, --all ALL     Give every bot the same starting cash value --minimum MINIMUM     Table Minimum Bet
   --maximum MAXIMUM     Table Maximum Bet
 ````